kapelner/bartMachine/README.md

 3. Compile with `ant clean`.
 The build will automatically find `$TORNADO_SDK/share/java/tornado/tornado-api*.jar` and compile `GpuForestPredictor.java` in a second pass.
 You will see a line like `TornadoVM detected at: ...` in the build output.
 For non-standard installs where `TORNADO_SDK` is not set, you can override manually: `ant -Dtornadovm.jar=/path/to/tornado-api.jar clean`.

-4. Install into R using `R CMD INSTALL bartMachine` (same as the CPU-only step 5 above).
+4. Install into R using `R CMD INSTALL bartMachine`. **IMPORTANT: You must run this command after building with `ant` to ensure the updated `bart_java.jar` is moved into your R library.**

 5. Before loading the package in R, set the JVM flags for your GPU hardware.
 The five base flags are always required; the rest are TornadoVM backend flags.